BACHELOR’s Degree in EDUCATION AND HUMAN DEVELOPMENT, Elementary Education (License) at CU Denver

 Request Information

-The BA in Education and Human Development, Elementary Education (License) provides comprehensive training, experience, and mentorship to ensure graduates are prepared to lead diverse classrooms.
+The bachelor of arts in education and human development, elementary education (license) provides comprehensive training, experience, and mentorship to ensure graduates are prepared to lead diverse classrooms.

 user with multiple path icon